 - Consider a commercial cat deterrent.
 These products often work with a combination of an electric eye or motion sensor, and a blast of air accompanied by a loud sound.

 Tricks like penny cans and spray bottles are only effective as long as the cat does not associate you with the punishment.
-Otherwise, they will only continue their illegal scratching when you are absent.
+Otherwise, they will only continue their scratching when you are absent.
 Once a cat has learned that certain areas are off-limits for scratching, clapping your hands, accompanied by a sharp "No" will be all you'll need.